Rapter1990/todowithcouchbase/README.md

 $ cd todowithcouchbase
 $ docker-compose up --build
 ```

+To monitor the application, you can use the following tools:

+- **Prometheus**:
+  Open in your browser at [http://localhost:9090](http://localhost:9090)
+  Prometheus collects and stores application metrics.

+- **Grafana**:
+  Open in your browser at [http://localhost:3000](http://localhost:3000)
+  Grafana provides a dashboard for visualizing the metrics.
+  **Default credentials**:
+    - Username: `admin`
+    - Password: `admin`

+---

 ### Kubernetes Run
 To build and run the application with `Maven`, please follow the directions shown below;